datacharmer/dbdeployer/README.md

     group_sp_msb_8_0_11  : group-single-primary   8.0.11 [22112 22237 32112 22113 22238 32113 22114 22239 32114]

 This method makes port clashes unlikely when using the same version in different deployments, but there is a risk of port clashes when deploying many multiple sandboxes of close-by versions.
-However, dbdeployer doesn't let the clash happen.
+Furthermore, dbdeployer doesn't let the clash happen.
 Thanks to its central catalog of sandboxes, it knows which ports were already used, and will search for free ones whenever a potential clash is detected.
 Bear in mind that the concept of "used" is only related to sandboxes. dbdeployer does not know if ports may be used by other applications.
-You can minimize risks, however, by telling dbdeployer which ports may be occupied.
+You can minimize risks by telling dbdeployer which ports may be occupied.
 The defaults have a field ``reserved-ports``, containing the ports that should not be used.
 You can add to that list by modifying the defaults.
 For example, if you want to exclude port 7001, 10000, and 15000 from being used, you can run

     dbdeployer defaults update reserved-ports '7001,10000,15000'